Uniregistry: History

 Uniregistry Corporation was officially founded in 2012 by Frank Schilling, one of the largest private domain name portfolio owners in the world, and was registered in the Cayman Islands.
 However, the domain Uniregistry.com was registered six years earlier and the company filed an intent to use the name in the Cayman Islands in 2010.
 Trademark applications for the "Uniregistry" mark and its stylized "U" logo were filed in 2012.
 That year, Schilling invested $60 million and applied for 54 new top-level domains.
 Uniregistrar Corporation became an ICANN-accredited registrar in February 2013.
 In January 2014, Uniregistry Inc. became a subsidiary in Newport Beach, California to house a West Coast service and support team.
 The registrar began operating under the licensed Uniregistry brand name in 2014.
 Uniregistry's registry infrastructure was designed by Internet Systems Consortium (ISC) and Uniregistry subsequently purchased its infrastructure in 2013.

 In February 2014, the company launched its first two top-level domains, .sexy and .tattoo.
 That same month, Uniregistry reached a private agreement with Donuts whereby Uniregistry would own the extensions .audio and .juegos ("games", in Spanish) and Donuts would own .auction, .furniture, and .gratis.
-The two companies remain at odds over control of the top-level domain .shopping.
 Uniregistry won .click, .hosting, and .property in April 2014.
 The company launched the top-level domains .audio, .hiphop, and .juegos in September 2014.
 It acquired .flowers for an undisclosed amount that same month, beating out Donuts, Minds + Machines, and 1-800-Flowers.
-In November 2014, the registrar began accepting the cryptocurrency Topcoin to pay for domain name registrations, inbound transfers, and renewals across its extensions.
+In November 2014, the registrar began accepting the cryptocurrency Topcoin to pay for domain name registrations, inbound transfers, and renewals across its extensions; it was discontinued in 2018.
 The company released .click, .diet, .help, .hosting, and .property during the Thanksgiving holiday week in 2014.